AIRSHOW-In big week for air expos, defence jets outlook rosy as civil aviation fragile

 ZHUHAI, China, Oct 31 From Zhuhai in southern China to Florida, hawkers of civil and military aircraft - and the money to finance them - will try to drum up new business at aerospace expos this week, conscious their high-risk industry is approaching a turning point.

-After U.S. weapons makers beat profit forecasts, analysts say tensions in eastern Europe and Asia are reversing a post-Cold War slump in defence spending that until recently weighed on arms firms.
-At the same time, commercial aviation is faltering after a decade-long winning streak.
+After U.S. weapons firms beat profit forecasts, analysts say tensions in eastern Europe and Asia are reversing a post-Cold War slump in defence spending that's good news for military aircraft makers.
+At the same time, commercial aviation is faltering after record orders in recent years.

 "Civil is weakening and turning very spotty in places, whereas defence is growing in U.S. and world markets," said Teal Group consultant Richard Aboulafia.
 "It's a combination of a re-armament cycle coupled with something of a ramp-up based on regional tensions and fears."